jesseechan/AWS/README.md

 # ETL Pipeline Project

-In this project, I will be creating an ETL Pipeline Project with taxi information provided by the NYC government.
+In this project, I will be developing an ETL Pipeline Project using taxi information publicly provided by the NYC government.
 I am using S3, Glue, and Redshift to develop the data pipeline.

 [Amazon S3](https://aws.amazon.com/s3/) (Simple Storage Service) is a highly scalable object storage service offered by Amazon AWS.